-To find the best dental floss, Michelle and I have spent over 30 years trying out all the different kinds of floss on the market.
+To find the best dental floss, I have spent over 30 years trying out all the different kinds of floss on the market.

-We have tried just about every single dental floss available in each of the five countries we have lived in!
+I have tried just about every single dental floss available in each of the five countries I have lived in!

-In our opinion, we think that the best dental floss comes from Oral B. For the majority of our patients, the Oral B SATIN TAPE is the winner!
+In my opinion, I think that the best dental floss comes from Oral B. For the majority of my patients, the Oral B SATIN TAPE is the winner!

-However, a new product that we have been trying out since December 2011 might change all that.
+However, a new product that we have been trying out since early 2012 might change all that.
 Look for the link below to Blaque Dental Tape!

 For the small but select group of people who prefer a woven floss, we recommend the Oral B Ultra floss.

 But remember, the best floss is the one that YOU find works in YOUR hands.
 Don't just take our word for it!
 Ideally you should go out and get several different types of floss, and try them all out for yourself.

 Here's a list of just some of the types of dental floss available, by manufacturer

 1. Oral B Floss.
 Conventional, normal floss, both waxed and unwaxed.
 This is a good basic floss.

 2. Oral B Satin Tape. (waxed).
 This like a ribbon or tape, and is one of the ones I like the best.
 Most of our patients seem to get on well with it, too, so it is our winner!
 Find out more about this floss at Oral B Floss.